What

 Automation

-Automating labor intensive tasks to improve costs, speed and quality.
-May also reduce risks related to human error.
+tasks to improve costs, speed and quality.
+May also reduce risks related

 Best Practices